 Guatemala

-Climatic shocks continue to exacerbate humanitarian needs across Guatemala.
-Recurrent droughts in parts of the Dry Corridor—an area encompassing a majority of central Guatemala—have diminished crop yields and increased food insecurity.
+Climatic shocks continue to exacerbate humanitarian needs for vulnerable populations across Guatemala.
+Recurrent droughts in parts of the country's Dry Corridor—an area encompassing a majority of central Guatemala—continue to diminish crop yields and increase food insecurity.
 In addition, hurricanes and other severe weather events have destroyed infrastructure and increased population displacement in affected areas.
+Meanwhile, the socioeconomic impacts of the coronavirus disease (COVID-19), and rising global inflation have increased existing food, health, livelihoods, nutrition, protection, and water, sanitation and hygiene needs across the country.

 Related Links